Some Applications of the Fractional Poisson Probability Distribution: Statistics of the fractional Poisson probability distribution

-Now we use the fractional Stirling numbers introduced by Eq.(\ref{eq60}) to get the moments and the central moments of the fractional Poisson process with the probability distribution function $P_{\mu }(n,t)$ given by Eq.(\ref {eq7}).
+Now we use the fractional Stirling numbers of the second kind introduced by Eq.(\ref{eq60}) to get the moments and the central moments of the fractional Poisson probability distribution given by Eq.(\ref{eq7}).
 Indeed, by definition of the $m$-th order moment of the fractional Poisson probability distribution we have